bevy-cheatbook/bevy-cheatbook/src/features/transforms.md

 entity does not have a parent, then this will have the same value as the `Transform`.
 The value of `GlobalTransform` is calculated/managed internally by Bevy.
 You should treat it as read-only; do not mutate it.

+Beware: The two components are synchronized by a bevy-internal system (the "transform propagation system"), which runs in the PostUpdate [stage](../programming/stages.md).
+This is somewhat finnicky and can result in tricky pitfalls if you are trying to do advanced things that rely on both the relative/local and the absolute/global transforms of entities.
+When you mutate the `Transform`, the `GlobalTransform` is not updated immediately.
+They will be out-of-sync until the transform propagation system runs.